 What attracts most visitors to Caballo Lake State Park is, of course, the lake, with its glistening waters reflecting the expansive sky and it’s billowy cloud shapes.
 The lake (around 11,500 acres in size when full) is formed by the mighty Rio Grande, which had a much more seasonal flow before the Caballo Dam was built, and now the lake provides extensive recreational opportunities.
 Boating, motorized and non-motorized, is popular during the summer months when New Mexico’s high temperatures have everyone looking for a place to cool off.

-When it’s cooler though, hiking and horseback riding are also popular, and there’s a vast network of trails running along the lake’s western edge.
-Lower temperatures also bring out an abundance of wildlife that spend their time burrowed into the ground or hidden high up in the trees to escape the summer heat.
+When it’s cooler, though, hiking and horseback riding are also popular, and there’s a vast network of trails running along the lake’s western edge.
+Lower temperatures also bring out an abundance of wildlife that spends their time burrowed into the ground or hidden high up in the trees to escape the summer heat.
 Always carry a pair of binoculars in Caballo Lake State Park; you never know what you might see.

 RV Rentals in Caballo Lake State Park